bowdoin-compgeom-f24/bowdoin-compgeom-f24.github.io/Projects/6-visgraph/P6-VisGraph.md

 using the mouse (in a manner similar to previous projects).

 2. Once the scene is done, compute and render the visibility graph.
+Implement the straightforward algorithm that considers all possible pairs of vertices (u,v) and adds an edge to the visibility graph if segment uv does not intersect properly any edge of any obstacle.
+Note that the edges of the polygons must be included in the visibility graph.
+Additionally, if u and v are on the same polygon,  you need to check whether segment uv  is inside the polygon that contains u and v, and if so, not include it in the visibility graph.

+Don't forget to add a vertex for the start position, one for the end, and add edges  from start and end to all visible vertices of the polygons.

-3. Allow the user to click on the start and end position of the "robot" in the scene.
+4. Allow the user to click on the start and end position of the "robot" in the scene.
 Then, run Dijkstra's algorithm on the VG and render the resulting path (for e.g. in a different color and different line width).
 Let the user enter different start and end positions and re-compute the path.

 All the geometric primitives that you'll need for this project, you already have them.
-So that part should feel easy.
+So that part should work smoothly and quickly.
 The new part is implementing Dijsktra's algorithm.
 In csci2200 we discussed the pseudocode for Dijkstra.
 In this project you have an opportunity to work through  the details.